davidawad/davidawad.github.io/src/pages/reading.md

 This is my general recommended reading list for pretty much anyone.

+- Sapiens by Yuval Noah Harari
+- Principles by Ray Dalio
+- Economics in One Lesson by Henry Hazlitt
 - Lying by Sam Harris
-- Principles by Ray Dalio
 - 1984 by George Orwell
-- Economics in One Lesson by Henry Hazlitt
 - The Quest for Cosmic Justice by Thomas Sowell
-- The Righteous Mind: Why Good People Are Divided by Politics and Religion by Jonathan Haidt
 - The Apology by Plato